 The work on Maketu spit has three main focuses: first we run a year round pest control programme to protect the threatened northern New Zealand Dotterel, Charadrius obscurus, which breed at the eastern end of the spit.
 We monitor the breeding of this species and have recorded a significant increase in numbers to 15 pairs in 2016.
 We also run a pest plant control programme which focuses mainly on invasive grasses, and we are gradually removing the pine trees.
 Our third task is to maintain the dune system by planting native stabilising plants, spinifex and pingao, on the fore dune, and shrubs and trees on the back dune.
 This work will help to encourage the presence of native birds, invertebrates and skinks.

 We have also removed much of the pampas, wattle and gorse along Ford Road, as well as tackling pampas, salt water paspalum and spartina on the sportsfield and along Maketu Road.
-This work is now in its ninth year and you can see real improvements.
-Recent plantings by Maketu Kura at the sportsfield are doing well.

 The neighouring Papahikahawai Island in the estuary has recently been turned from farmland back into a nature reserve, and is becoming a haven for native wildlife.
 This is a joint project between the landowners, Regional Council, Ngā Whenua Rāhui, tangata whenua, and the local community.